Nozbe/NoOffice.org/_book/async.md

 ## Be a team player and give good feedback

 Working asynchronously teaches everyone to give much better feedback.
-Just like you should give people time and space to do their work, they need the same environment to let you know what they think of your work.
+Just like you should give people time and space to do their work, they also need the same environment to let you know what they think of your work.

-Instead of doing something and right after that jumping on a call and asking "what do you think?", you let the other person take their time to really see what you've done.
-This way instead of a short "Great job!", you might get a "Well done, but have you thought about..." response.
+Instead of doing something and right after that jumping on a call and asking "what do you think?", you let the other person take their time to really study what you've done.
+This way instead of a short: *"Great job!"*, you might get a more thoughtful: *"Well done, but have you thought about..."* response.

-Yes, I get it, we live in an always-on world that promotes instant gratification, so receiving a shallow praise from a co-worker or a boss must feel great.
+Yes, I get it, we live in an always-on world that promotes instant gratification, so receiving a shallow praise from a co-worker or a boss feels great.
 The question is, whether it will lead to your work getting meaningfully better?

 Taking the time to give feedback benefits everyone.
 It creates a culture of trust.
 It motivates people to dig deeper.
 It inspires them to be better.
 It also improves everyone's communication and writing skills.